NASO7Y/RAG-PDF-Search/README.md

 5. The results are displayed in a **user-friendly Streamlit UI**.

 ## 🤝 Contributions
-We welcome contributions!
-Feel free to fork the repository, submit issues, or create pull requests.
+Any contributions are welcome, Feel free to fork the repository, submit issues, or create pull requests.

 ## 📬 Contact
 For questions or feedback, feel free to open an issue or reach out to me: